MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>1.087392, 1.010887</tt>

 Those represent errors of approxiately of less than 1% for the first extrema x, and approximately 0% for the y.
 The second extrema had errors of roughly 8.4% and 1%.
+And the composite error is ~4.7%.

 ---